 - It’s essential to think about how much you can set aside to pay as a deposit and look at what you are able to borrow before you go house-hunting.
 However, it’s also vital to think about the affordability of paying for your home and daily life;

-- Monthly mortgage repayments to your lender are just one aspect of the cost of owning a home – they’re accompanied by the council tax and utility bills you may be used to from renting, but also by buildings insurance, and upkeep and maintenance of the property.
+- Monthly mortgage repayments to your lender are just one aspect of the cost of owning a home – they’re accompanied by the council tax and utility bills you may be used to from renting, but also by buildings insurance, plus upkeep and maintenance of the property.
 Add in what you spend on transport, food and entertainment each month for an overview of the likely spend;

 - It’s true that lenders take these factors into account when you apply for a mortgage, but you need to consider them, too, so the costs are right for your personal circumstances.